 Leg And Foot Injury

-Specifically, bumblefoot is a bacterial infection and inflammatory reaction that causes painful sores and lesions on the surface of a parrot’s foot.
-It’s caused by long periods of standing on perches that are either too wide or not wide enough.
-It’s also the result of:
+Bumblefoot, a bacterial infection and inflammatory reaction, causes sores and lesions on the surface of the feet.
+This is due to standing on perches that are either too narrow, wide, or abrasive for long periods.

 Additionally, bumblefoot in parrots can be caused by the following:

 - Overgrown talons (claws).